 These CDS views can be used both in full mode (for example, for master data because it changes rarely) and in delta mode based on the Change Data Capture (CDC) logic.
 You can use the delta mode if you want to extract new and changed data since the last extraction (for example, to extract transactional data due to its frequent changes).
 If there are multiple changes, only the latest changes are replicated across all attributes.
 The CDC feature also ensures that with every change in the source system, a respective change pointer is written.

 The transactional data views are also enabled for extensibility, meaning that you can use them to extract your own custom fields.
-Using Information Lifecycle Management (ILM) notifications, the extractors that are based on these views also inform external systems about service orders and service confirmations that have been archived or destroyed in an SAP S/4HANA system.
+Using Information Lifecycle Management (ILM) notifications, the extractors that are based on these views also inform external systems about service orders, service confirmations, and service contracts that have been archived or destroyed in an SAP S/4HANA system.

 Predefined Data Models for Service Data

 With SAP BW/4HANA Content Add-On, SAP delivers SAP HANA-optimized Business Content for Service that you can use to analyze service order and service confirmation data at header and item level.
-This content provides predefined data models following LSA++ (Layered Scalable Architecture) architecture for CDS views Data Extraction for Service Order and Data Extraction for Service Confirmation.
+This content provides predefined data models following LSA++ (Layered Scalable Architecture) architecture for the CDS views Data Extraction for Service Order, Data Extraction for Service Confirmation, and Data Extraction for Service Contract.
 Some important measures that you can analyze using these data models are:

 - Open service orders